 Steps to Sponsor Your Spouse for Canadian Immigration

-Sponsoring your spouse or partner for Canadian immigration involves several straightforward yet crucial steps to ensure a smooth process:
+Sponsoring your spouse or partner for Canadian immigration involves multiple crucial steps to ensure a smooth process:

 Financial Responsibilities: you must demonstrate that you can support your spouse or partner financially for three years after they become a permanent resident.
 This includes providing for their basic needs like food, shelter, and clothing.